UCL/research-computing-with-cpp/04cpp3/sec04VariadicTemplates.md

 As with all template code, the compiler must see the full template definition wherever it is instantiated, so **functions using variadic templates and fold expressions are normally placed in header files**.

+A consideration that applies to all variadic functions (and template functions in general) is the potential for "code bloat" in the machine code, that is for compilation to result in large binaries.
+This is because the compiler will generate a new function for every new matching signature: that means any variation in the number or types of arguments.
+Code bloat is not always a major problem if you have the available memory, but it is an important consideration for more restricted circumstances like small devices.

 ## Parameter Packs

 A _parameter pack_ allows a function template to take an arbitrary number of arguments of the same logical category.
 For example, we might want a function that computes an operation over several numbers.
 We will look at two examples which use common patterns for writing variadic template functions: